 Assessment is a vital tool in the teaching of Mathematics, designed to monitor children's progress and measure attainment.
 It is a continuous process used to inform future planning by staff at this school or the child's next school.
-Assessment takes place in line with the agreed school's assessment policy and is regarded as an integral part of learning and teaching.
-Teachers are responsible for assessing and recording children's progress in mathematics.
-Assessment opportunities are built into the planning of lessons and a range of other methods are used as appropriate.
+Assessment takes place in line with the agreed school's assessment policy and is regarded as an integral part of teaching and learning.
+Assessment opportunities are built into the planning of lessons and a range of methods are used as appropriate.
 Standards are checked both in-school and through external moderation opportunities.